haybgq/cis385/source/report-2/report2.rst

 which showed the browser driver as the connector between the automation script and the browser.
-With this in mind, the browser driver can be defined as a program that interacts with the browser, relays instructions from an automation script, fetches those results and relays them back to the automation script.
-The browser driver performs its tasks as follows:
+With this in mind, the browser driver can be defined as a program that interacts with the browser, relays instructions from an automation script, fetches those results from the browser and relays them back to the automation script.
+The browser driver performs the following tasks:

 #.
 The automation script is converted into a JSON file that is transmitted to
    the browser driver via Wire Protocol over HTTP.